How To Submit a Petition

-Petitions can be submitted at any time, preferably before a student’s graduation term.
-Our recommendation on the best time to submit a petition for exception or substitution would be while you are meeting with the student on the progress of their degree requirements.
-If a student has an incomplete requirement for the academic program (major, minor, or certificate), but the advisor knows that the student has met that requirement via an exception or course substitution approved by the department, the Official Certifier for the department must complete a “Petition” in Degree Works in order for the requirement to be marked as “complete” on the degree audit.
-This includes:
+Petitions can be submitted at any time, preferably before a student’s expected graduation term.
+The best time to submit a petition for an exception or course substitution would be while meeting with the student regarding the progress of their degree requirements.
+If a student has an incomplete requirement for the academic program (major/program, minor, or certificate), but the advisor knows that the student has met that requirement via an exception or course substitution approved by the department, the Official Certifier for the department must complete a “Petition” in Degree Works in order for the requirement to be marked as “complete” on the degree audit.
+The Office of the Registrar will apply the Petition as an Exception in Degree Works and manually move the course to the requirement in question, or mark the non-course requirement as complete on behalf of the Official Certifier.
+(Note: "major" is used to refer to fields of study in graduate degree programs.)
+An Official Certifier should only submit petitions regarding requirements or coursework for the program to which they are assigned as Official Certifier (i.e., an Official Certifier should not submit petitions regarding other majors, minors, certificates, or academic programs the student is pursuing or to general/university requirements on the student's record.)

 Any instances that require an exception to be made to the stated course requirements, or any non-course requirements that have been met but not marked as such will require the advisor to initiate the “Petition” process.